rstudio/rstudio-docker-products/connect/README.md

 See a complete example of that file at `connect/rstudio-connect.gcfg`.

-#### Persistent Data
+### Persistent Data

-In order to persist RSC metadata and app data between container restarts configure RSC `Server.DataDir` option to go to a persistent volume.
+In order to persist Connect metadata and app data between container restarts configure the Connect `Server.DataDir` option to go to a persistent volume.

 The included configuration file expects a persistent volume from the host machine or your docker orchestration system to be available at `/data`.
 Should you wish to move this to a different path, you can change the `Server.DataDir` option.

-#### Licensing
+### Licensing

 Using the RStudio Connect docker image requires to have a valid License.
 You can set the RSC license in three ways: